JiBB/songbook/README.md

 The `songs` directory is required, and contains one file for each song to be featured in the final website.
 Each song file consists  of any number of lines containing tags followed by the lyrics of the song.

 A tag line consists of a key separated from it's value by a colon.
 All leading and trailing whitespace is stripped from tag's keys and  values as well as from the lyrics, so the end of tags and the beginning of the lyrics can always be triggered by a blank line, even if the first line of the lyrics would otherwise be parsed as a tag (contains a `:`).

-Currently, only the `Title:` tag is used.
+The following tags are currently supported:

+* `Title:` The title of the song.
+* `AKA:` A comma separated list of alternate titles for the song.
+* `See:` A comma separated list of the titles of related songs ("See Also")
+* `Tags:` A comma separated list of categories into which the song falls.
+* `Source:` A description of who wrote the song.
+* `Copyright:` Copyright information for non-public-domain songs.

 The lyrics of the song are interpreted as [Markdown](http://daringfireball.net/projects/markdown/syntax)-formatted text, with the extension that single line-breaks remain as `<br>` tags in the output (while double line-breaks still make new paragraphs), making it easier to correctly format lyrics.
 For example, this: